Blobanium/Loading-Timer/README.md

 ## What is this?

-this is an attempt at creating my mod with fabricmc, it shows you in logs on how much time it took to load minecraft.
+this is an attempt at creating my mod with fabricmc, it shows you in logs or on a toast notif at startup on how much time it took to load minecraft.

 ## What inspired me to make this mod?